jarekb84/Grandus/memory-bank/rooModeFeedback.md

     *   Specific Example: Corrected player return position in GatheringService to match original home base return logic (Story 03b, Task 2).
     *   Specific Example: Corrected player ID usage ('player' vs 'player1') and node finding data source (scene entities via new method vs. global state) in adapter (Story 03b, Task 3).
     *   Specific Example: User correctly identified that initialEntityConverter.ts also needed updating for Task 0 (Story 04).
+*   Code implementation followed instructions but resulted in duplicated logic, suggesting potential refactoring opportunities (1)
+    *   Specific Example: User noted that the implementation for Task 4 in RespawnService.ts resulted in duplicated logic between the setTimeout callback and the immediate execution block.
+While the implementation followed the task instructions precisely, this duplication could be a target for future refactoring for simplification.